Bashir1999/alzheimers_data/README.md

 Clustering of Data Points at Low Alcohol Consumption: A noticeable clustering of data points can be seen on the left side of the x-axis (lower values of Alcohol Consumption).
 This may indicate that a significant number of individuals have relatively low alcohol intake levels, with varying levels of Sleep Quality.

 Overlapping Data Points: The overlapping of blue and orange data points in many regions suggests that both groups (with and without depression) experience a range of sleep qualities and alcohol consumption behaviors.
-This overlap might indicate that the Depression status does not solely depend on Alcohol Consumption or Sleep Quality.
+This overlap might indicate that the Depression status does not solely depend on Alcohol Consumption or Sleep Quality. <br /> <br /> <br />